 - The information is then shared with the Superintendent of Schools, who in turn, confers with City of Austin/Travis County emergency management officials, law enforcement officials, local meteorologists, and officials with neighboring school districts.

-- The Superintendent of Schools will then make a decision as early as possible of the day in question whether or not to delay or cancel school.
+- The Superintendent of Schools will then make a decision as early as possible on the day in question whether or not to delay or cancel school.
 When conditions warrant, the decision to delay or cancel school will be made the evening before the next school day.
-Please note, announcements will not be made when schools will maintain their regularly scheduled hours.
+Please note, announcements will not be made when schools maintain their regularly scheduled hours.